jonatas/fast/README.md

 Fast.match?(ast, '(lvasgn value (int 42))') # true
 ```

-Lets abstract a bit and allow any integer value using `_` as a shortcut:
+Lets abstract a bit and allow some integer value using `_` as a shortcut:

 ```ruby
 Fast.match?(ast, '(lvasgn value (int _))') # true